ranyitz/newsh/README.md

 ## Features

-- 👯‍♂️ Attempts to use the current terminal which is being used
+- 👯‍♂️ Attempts to use the current terminal
 - 🌏 cross-platform
 - 📄 Runs js files with node
 - 🗃 Opens the new shell in current working directory